 A woman who helped build one of the gardens passed away from cancer at age 31.
 He has a garden dedicated to her that features bleeding heart flowers, which represent the theme of life interrupted.

-“So [for] every garden, the plants are chosen to interrelate with the story of the garden,” Newhall explained.
+“So [for] every garden, the plants are chosen to interrelate with the story of the garden,” Newhall said.

 The daffodils in his gardens represent rebirth, and specifically Newhall’s recovery and battle with PTSD.
 Over the last four decades, he’s been able to heal through his gardens.